matheusinacio7/matheusinacio7/README.md

 I'm an enthusiast developer, currently learning more about JavaScript and getting cozy with the MERN stack.
 I've got some skills in HTML, CSS, JavaScript + some frameworks/etc like Node, Express, Puppeteer, React.

-I have studied C# and Unity in the past, after dropping my career as a high school tutor.
+I have studied C# and Unity in the past, after dropping my previous career as a high school tutor.

 Currently studying at the awesome school [Trybe](https://www.betrybe.com/).